ironsheep/P2-Click-eInk/C-src/README.md

 ```

-## Include your .spin file and pace your image on screen
+## Include your .spin file and place your image on screen

 Now that you have your .spin2 file you can include it into your project.